awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 Cache warming primarily provides a performance benefit for DB instances that use standard storage\.
 If you use PIOPS storage, you don't commonly see a significant performance benefit\.

 **Important**
 If your MariaDB DB instance doesn't shut down normally, such as during a failover, then the buffer pool state isn't saved to disk\.
 In this case, MariaDB loads whatever buffer pool file is available when the DB instance is restarted\.
-No harm is done, but the restored buffer pool might not reflect the most recent state of the buffer pool prior to the restart\.
+No harm is done, but the restored buffer pool might not reflect the most recent state of the buffer pool before the restart\.
 To ensure that you have a recent state of the buffer pool available to warm the cache on startup, we recommend that you periodically dump the buffer pool "on demand\."
 You can dump or load the buffer pool on demand\.
 You can create an event to dump the buffer pool automatically and at a regular interval\.
 For example, the following statement creates an event named `periodic_buffer_pool_dump` that dumps the buffer pool every hour\.

 ```